Entanglement assisted communication complexity measured by distinguishability: Conclusion

 \section{Conclusion}

-In this work, we present a novel and systematic approach to investigate entanglement-assisted two-party communication tasks under constraints on the distinguishability of the sender’s inputs.
-Within this framework, we identify several communication tasks that exhibit an advantage for both entanglement-assisted classical and quantum communication over classical communication supplemented by shared randomness.
-Traditional studies of communication complexity typically characterize such advantages under constraints on the dimension of the message.
-In contrast, our distinguishability-based measure becomes particularly relevant in scenarios where the privacy of the sender’s inputs is a primary concern.
-Our main results establish an equivalence between qubit quantum communication protocols and qubit entanglement-assisted classical communication protocols when the receiver is restricted to projective measurements.
-This equivalence allows us to convert advantageous quantum communication protocols into entanglement-assisted classical communication protocols for tasks such as random access codes, graph-based equality task, and the pair distinguishability game.
-Furthermore, we demonstrate that, in the presence of entanglement assistance, an advantage in classical communication implies an advantage in quantum communication, and vice versa.
-We also identify a communication task in which a non-maximally entangled state outperforms a maximally entangled state as a pre-shared resource between the parties.
-Finally, we reveal a striking feature by exhibiting an advantage of entanglement-assisted protocols over shared-randomness-assisted protocols even when the receiver’s input is fixed.
-This also establishes the superiority of entanglement assisted communication with respect to quantum communication.
+In this work, we present a novel and systematic framework to investigate entanglement-assisted two-party communication tasks under constraints on the distinguishability of the sender’s inputs.
+Within this framework, we identify several communication tasks that demonstrate an advantage of both entanglement-assisted classical and quantum communication over classical communication supplemented with shared randomness.
+Traditional studies of communication complexity typically characterize such advantages under constraints on the dimension of the communicated message.
+In contrast, our distinguishability-based measure is particularly relevant in scenarios where preserving the privacy of the sender’s inputs is a primary concern.
+Our main results establish an equivalence between quantum communication, entanglement-assisted classical communication, and entanglement-assisted quantum communication protocols.
+This equivalence further motivates us to introduce a new class of protocols in which both the distinguishability of inputs and the dimension of the communicated message are simultaneously constrained.
+Within this refined setting, we demonstrate an advantage for entanglement-assisted protocols even in the absence of any input for the receiver.
+This, in turn, highlights the superiority of entanglement-assisted classical and quantum communication over standard quantum communication.
+Finally, we identify a communication task in which a non-maximally entangled state outperforms a maximally entangled state as a pre-shared resource between the communicating parties.

-Another intriguing aspect of our study is that the distinguishability of general quantum processes, such as measurements\cite{Manna_111,Datta_2021,ziman} and channels\cite{acin2,piani,watrous,npj,manna2025,manna2026,anti_unit}, plays a central role in entanglement-assisted classical and quantum communication.
+An intriguing aspect of our study is that the distinguishability of general quantum processes, such as measurements \cite{Manna_111,Datta_2021,ziman} and channels \cite{acin2,piani,watrous,npj,manna2025,manna2026,anti_unit}, plays a central role in entanglement-assisted classical and quantum communication.